 As you can see, changing a font can completely transform the look and feel of an invitation design.
 But maybe you like the formal style of an invitation, but the script font it’s featured with just isn’t your favorite.
 Choosing another font in a similar style can fix that!
 Below are four versions of the Hope wedding invitation, using different script fonts for the names and venue, but the font for the main text stays the same.
 Each version is subtly different than the other, but they all have the same sweet, romantic feel.

-Hopefully these examples will help you see how changing the font can impact the overall look and feel of the design.
-You can pick the font for your wedding invitation design, so feel free to Font Guide and find your favorite!
+Hopefully, these examples will help you see how changing the font can impact the overall look and feel of the design.
+You can pick the font for your wedding invitation design, so feel free to browse the Font Guide and find your favorite!

 You can find all the posts in this series here: The Wedding Stationery Guide